Agriculture

 Overview of Roses in India

 Rose (scientific name Rosa) belongs to the Rosaceae family.
 It is one of the most important floriculture crops in India.
 Its different varieties play a vital role in Indian traditions.
 Roses are widely used in religious ceremonies, festive occasions, weddings, etc. They are not just for decorative purposes; they also hold natural remedies.
-The rose water prepared from the roses is widely used as a skincare marvel.
+Rose water, prepared from roses, is widely used as a skincare marvel.

-India is one of the largest exporters of roses in the world.
-As per the data shared by ISFP (Indian Society of Floriculture Professionals), India’s rose export value was around INR 52.87 crores in 2022-23.
-Most Indian roses are exported to the USA, United Kingdom, and Malaysia.
+India is one of the largest exporters of roses.
+According to data shared by ISFP (Indian Society of Floriculture Professionals), India’s rose export value was around INR 52.87 crores in 2022-23.
+Most Indian roses are exported to the USA, the United Kingdom, and Malaysia.

-India is the home of different types of rose plants.
+India is home to various types of rose plants.
 The diverse range of rose varieties has unique characteristics, fragrances, and colours.
 Let’s discuss the top varieties of rose found in India.

 Different Types of Roses in India

-India has many rose varieties, each with a unique colour, odour, and characteristic.
+India has many rose varieties, each with unique colours, odours, and characteristics.

 Hybrid Tea Rose